 We recommend choosing CO alarms that have the most accurate sensing technology available.
 CO alarms are designed to warn you when carbon monoxide levels have begun to accumulate over a period of time, and will sound before most people would experience any CO poisoning symptoms.
 The more accurate the alarm, the greater chance you and your family have of responding appropriately to the problem.

-CSA-listed: CO alarms should meet the strict third-party standards set by the Canadian Standards Association (CSA).
+CO alarms should meet the strict third-party standards set by the Canadian Standards Association (CSA).
 Look for the CSA and Blueflame 6.19-01 marks.
 These guarantee the CO alarm meets all the latest and required Canadian safety standards.
-Kidde is the only major manufacturer whose CO alarms are tested by both UL and CSA.

 Digital Display: A digital display screen clearly shows the level of CO detected in the home, and updates the reading every 15 seconds.

 Peak-Level Memory: This feature records the highest level of CO present.
 Knowing the CO level in the home can help emergency personnel determine treatment.